tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Focus on the projects to talk about in interview.
 - Contact directly and get referrals rather than applying anonymously.
 - The focus is on quality over quantity.

+## Big O

+.......\$summary.......

+- One of the most important topics for software engineering.
+- A concept that will always be relevant and make you a better engineer.
+- You won't get by any of the big company's interviews without knowing big O.
+- Full name is big o asymptotic analysis.
+- Big O helps us tell how well a problem is solved.
+- Two main things to define good code:
+  - 1. Readability: Clean, easy to follow.
+  - 2. Scalable: Big O allows us to measure.
+- The "runtime" is how much time it takes to run through a function or task.
+- Big O measures the performance of code.